KanHarI/vue3-mobile-detection/README.md

-This package intends to add mobile detection in vue.js 3 projects.
+This package adds mobile detection in vue.js 3 projects.

 Installation:
 ```